Medial Skeletal Diagram: A Generalized Medial Axis Approach for 3D Shape Representation: Experiments

 \subsubsection{Mesh Decomposition}

 Due to the simplicity of our skeleton and high accuracy in reconstructing the shape, our representation can also be used to perform domain decomposition of the shape.
-Following the method from~\citep{lin2021point2skeleton}, we first identify the skeleton vertices that encounter a dimensional change on the neighboring elements or that are non-manifold vertices, and then decompose the skeleton at these vertices.
-As shown in Fig.~\ref{fig:domain-decomp}, we are able to generate a meaningful and concise decomposition of the mesh, while other methods fail to do so.
+Following the method from~\citep{lin2021point2skeleton}, we first identify the skeleton vertices that encounter a dimensional change on the neighboring elements or that are non-manifold vertices and then decompose the skeleton at these vertices.
+As shown in Fig.~\ref{fig:domain-decomp}, we can generate a meaningful and concise decomposition of the mesh, while other methods fail to do so.

 Moreover, we compare the number of elements in our representation with the state-of-the-art domain decomposition method, CoACD~\citep{wei2022approximate}.
 Although these two methods do not share the same objective, a comparison can still be illuminating.
 Specifically, CoACD aims to decompose shapes into convex domains by cutting meshes with 3D planes, whereas our approach works by performing a union of all fitted primitives to represent the shape.
-Fig.~\ref{fig:ddComp} illustrates the comparison on Knot example.
-While our method, unlike CoACD, does not ensure the convexity of each primitive, it outperforms in terms of simplicity, demonstrating a drastically reduced number of elements compared to CoACD.
-Furthermore, our method excels in capturing the topology information of 3D shapes, a feature not adequately addressed by domain decomposition methods.
+Fig.~\ref{fig:ddComp} illustrates the comparison on the Knot example.
+While our method, unlike CoACD, does not ensure the convexity of each primitive, it outperforms in terms of simplicity, demonstrating a reduced number of elements compared to CoACD.
+The overlapping region in our representation can be fixed by mesh boolean operations.